chippyash/simple-accounts-3/README.md

 The php code deals with this by imploding values into a string before calling the SP:

 See Accountant::writeTransaction() method.
+See test/sql/add_transaction_test.sql circa L17 for how the SQL proc is called natively.

 Otherwise the SQL is pretty straight forward.
 Study the OQGraph docs for an understanding of how it's being used but.
 Magic underneath, but simple to use - my kind of code ;-)